overshare/overshare-kit/README.md

 - **Readability:** You'll need to obtain an application key and secret by registering your app via a new developer account.
 Visit http://www.readability.com for more information.

+If you have any questions about this setup process, don’t hesitate to [ask].

 ### URL Schemes

 - **App.net Passport:** The App.net Passport app allows users to sign in without having to type their username and password.
-This option is automatically enabled by Overshare whenever the application is installed.
+This option is automatically enabled by OvershareKit whenever the application is installed.
 You will need to include the [App.net Login SDK](https://github.com/appdotnet/ADNLogin-SDK-iOS) in your project.
 You'll also need to set up a custom URL scheme according to App.net's instructions in order for this method to function properly.
-If you don't set up the URL scheme, users will be prompted to sign in via Overshare's web view.
+If you don't set up the URL scheme, users will be prompted to sign in via OvershareKit's web view.

 - **Pocket:** Pocket authentication requires setting up a custom URL scheme according to their instructions.
 You'll also need to include the [Pocket-iOS-SDK](https://github.com/Pocket/Pocket-ObjC-SDK) to enable Pocket sign-in.

 ## Dependencies

-Overshare is almost entirely a standalone library.
+OvershareKit is almost entirely a standalone library.
 All of its categories and classes have been properly namespaced with the `OSK` prefix to avoid collisions.

 There are two required external libraries: